-Pulling all of this together is the BSA Outdoor Ethics Program.
-Outdoor Ethics is not a set of rules, but rather a framework of guidelines for improving outdoor ethics decision-making skills to help prevent avoidable impacts and to minimize unavoidable impacts as we participate in outdoor activities.
+With the highest respect for the outdoors in mind, the BSA Outdoor Ethics Program is not a set of rules as such, but rather a framework of guidelines for improving outdoor ethics decision-making skills to help prevent avoidable impacts and to minimize unavoidable impacts as we participate in outdoor activities.
 The program is comprised of four parts:

 - The Outdoor Code

 - Leave No Trace